 He was an atheist and a scientist.
 So, what happened?

-To begin with, no one proselytized him.
-He didn’t really know any Christians, and he knew nothing about Christianity.
+To begin with, no one proselytized Sy Garte.
+He didn’t really know any Christians.
+He didn’t walk in their circles, and he knew nothing about Christianity.

 The assumptions of materialism that he carried with him into the study of physics, biology, chemistry and bio-chemistry were challenged by the science, itself.
 The things he was learning didn’t cause him to become a theist, but they challenged the materialism he had assumed all his life.

 The shaking of those materialist foundations of his thinking led him on an intellectual journey to seek answers to the questions that were exposed in the process.
-That shaking begin in college and would continue through multiple additional degrees and into his scientific endeavors.
-He was in his 40’s when the paradigm shift took place.
+That shaking began in college and would continue through multiple additional degrees and into his scientific endeavors.
+He was in his 40’s when those questions and the answers he found led to a paradigm shift in his thinking.

 He still knew nothing about Christianity when he became a Christian.
 He didn’t set out to become a Christian.
 He didn’t even want to be a Christian.
 He thought that all Christians had to believe the Earth was 6000 years old and might be flat, and such things.

 I won’t try to explain the part about him recognizing one day that he was a believer.
 He can do that for himself.
-Though I haven’t read or heard the story in full detail, it sounds quite similar to the story of CS Lewis.
+If his story sounds familiar in that aspect, perhaps it calls to mind the story of CS Lewis.
 There are some distinct parallels, at least.

 Sy Garte continued to do science after his paradigm shift from atheism to Christianity.
-He didn’t miss a beat.
-He has found no disconnect between his Christian faith and evolutionary theory, which continues to inform his science.
+He didn’t miss a beat, and he found no disconnect between his Christian faith and evolutionary theory, which continues to inform his science.

 If you are concerned about the seeming challenge that science poses to faith, or you are concerned that you will have to abandon science to embrace belief in God, maybe you would find his book interesting.